Cars · Resale guide

 Essential Checks

-- Check RC Details on Parivahan App: Use the official Parivahan app to verify the owner’s name, registration date, fuel type, and insurance status.
-This ensures the car’s legal standing.
+- Check RC details on Parivahan app — Verify the owner’s name, registration date, and insurance status.
+This confirms the seller’s legitimacy.

-- Match Chassis and Engine Numbers: Locate the chassis number (usually stamped under the bonnet, on a doorframe sticker, or near the driver’s seat) and the engine number.
-Cross-reference these with the RC book to confirm they match.
+- Match chassis number — Locate the chassis number (under the bonnet, on a doorframe sticker, and sometimes under the driver’s seat) and ensure it matches the RC book.

-- Check Odometer Reading: Compare the dashboard odometer with service records.
-Look for discrepancies.
-Low kilometres but heavily worn pedals or steering wheel are strong indicators of tampering.
+- Check odometer reading — Compare the dashboard reading with service records.
+If low kms but worn pedals or steering wheel, suspect tampering.

-- Cold Start Test: Arrange to visit the car when it hasn’t been warmed up.
-A hard start, excessive smoke, or unusual noises during a cold start can signal underlying engine issues.
+- Cold start test — Arrange to see the car when it hasn’t been started for several hours.
+Hard starting, excessive smoke, or strange noises during a cold start can indicate engine issues.

-- Inspect All Four Tyres: Check for uneven wear patterns, which can indicate alignment problems or suspension damage.
-Also, look for cracks, bulges, and the tyre manufacturing date.
+- Check all four tyres — Look for uneven wear, which can signal alignment problems or accident damage.
+Also, check the tyre date codes.

-- Open the Bonnet: Look for any signs of oil leaks around the engine, check the coolant level and colour, inspect the battery for corrosion and its age, and check the condition of all belts for cracks.
+- Open bonnet inspection — Check for any oil leaks, ensure coolant levels are adequate, inspect the battery age, and check the condition of belts and hoses.

-- Drive for 15+ Minutes: Take a substantial test drive.
-Pay attention to acceleration, braking effectiveness, smoothness of gear shifts (manual or automatic), and any steering vibrations at speeds above 80 kmph.
-Listen for unusual noises.
+- Drive for 15+ minutes — Test acceleration, braking (no pulling to one side), gear shifts (smoothness), and steering vibration at speeds up to 80+ kmph.
+Listen for any unusual noises.

 Insider Checks